 OurCluj key partners:

-Municipality, SDG CoLab, Asociatia UniversitArt, Babes-Bolyai University, Centrul Cultural Clujean, Pont group, MagiCamp Association, Wello, and the Romanian Health Observatory
+Cluj-Napoca Municipality, ADIZMC, Cluj Youth Federation, C-EDU, SDG Colab, Asociatia UniversitArt, Babes-Bolyai University, Centrul Cultural Clujean, Pont group, MagiCamp Association, Wello Association, and the Romanian Health Observatory

 OurCluj key projects supported by Fondation Botnar:

-- LEAP – Interdisciplinary Study On Young People’s Needs And Opportunities Assessment In Cluj-Napoca.
-A project together with Babes-Bolyai University, Centrul Cultural Clujean, Pont group Learn more: http://leapcluj.ro/
+- LEAP is an Interdisciplinary Study On Young People’s Needs And Opportunities Assessment In Cluj-Napoca.
+The project was implemented together with Babes-Bolyai University, Centrul Cultural Clujean, Pont group.
+In 2021, the finding from LEAP was used to inform Cluj’s youth city strategy.

-- MagicHELP: the Cluj-Napoca helping network.
-Bringing communities together around children with serious conditions, project together with MagiCAMP Association: https://www.magichelp.ro/
+- MagicHELP: the Cluj-Napoca helping network brings communities together around children with serious conditions.
+The project is implemented together with Magic Association.

-- EduAlert – preventing school dropout with artificial intelligence.
-Project together with Romanian Health Observatory: https://edualert.ro/
+- EduAlert works to prevent school dropouts using artificial intelligence.
+The project was run together with the Romanian Health Observatory.

 Cluj-Napoca, Romania, and Tanga, Tanzania.
 More cities to be confirmed.